Marcos-cat/iris/docs/basics.md

 The final point is the star feature that motivated me to write Iris.
 You may have noticed that `Square` is only called *once* in the code, but the face has *two* square eyes.
-Both eyes are drawn because `Square` was given two different complex numbers as the position to draw the the squares.
+Both eyes are drawn because `Square` was given two different complex numbers as the position to draw the squares.
 All Iris functions that can be are pervasive.
 If you give them multiple values in an array, they work on all the values.
 When calling `Square` I didn't need to use `≡ rows` or `¤ fix` anywhere for it to work.
 This is very helpful when writing games.
 For example,